N080 Geophysics for Subsurface Professionals

 Steve enjoys working on complex problems requiring the integration of geoscience and engineering technologies.
 His main areas of technical interest are reservoir characterization techniques for conventional and unconventional plays, seismic imaging and formulation of technical and business strategies.

-Steve attended numerous industry-sponsored classes in geology and geophysics, focusing the last 5 years on the geologic and geophysical evaluation of unconventional plays.
-Steve is a member of the Society of Exploration Geophysicists, the Houston Geological Society and the Geophysical Society of Houston.
+Steve attended numerous industry-sponsored classes in geology and geophysics, with recent emphasis on the geologic and geophysical evaluation of unconventional plays.
+Steve is a member of the Society of Exploration Geophysicists, the Houston Geological Society, the Geophysical Society of Houston, and the Society of Petroleum Engineers.

 Affiliations and Accreditation